How to start the conversation

 Remember that you are also an employer

 Most likely in your position, you will be part of someone else’s hiring process.
-For example, an education director could easily hire religious school teachers, a cantor hires b’nai mitzvot tutors or musicians, or a rabbi hires a youth group advisor.
+For example, an education director could easily hire religious school teachers, a cantor hires b’nai mitzvah tutors or musicians, or a rabbi hires a youth group advisor.
 It is important to understand the hiring process from both perspectives.
 Check out the “employer” section as well.
 Even if you don’t think you will be hiring someone, it is important to understand both sides of the process.